kreanimator/AniMate/README.md

 - `data/` (any data files needed)

 If you add more dependencies (like `utils/` or `examples/`), uncomment the relevant lines in `package_addon.sh`.

+## Test Scene for Blender Development

+A sample Blender file is provided for development and testing:

+- **data/sample_scene_with_mixamo_rig.blend**

+This file contains a human mesh with a Mixamo rig and can be used as a test scene for AniMate development in Blender.
+Load this file to quickly test the addon with a compatible rig and mesh setup.